Sheriff’s deputy faces charges after targeting teen

 David said there was believed to be some sort of familial relationship between Kita and the girl.

-Pender County Sheriff Alan Cutler said Kita has been fired.
+Authorities said Kita has been fired.

 A second man in Kita’s group is also facing a criminal charge for “going armed to the terror of the public.”

-Note: This story has been corrected to show that Kita worked for the New Hanover County Sheriff’s Office, not the Pender County Sheriff’s Office.